tdeheurles/tdeheurles.github.io/_posts/2015-07-14-how-to-run-local-kubernetes.md

 nginx        nginx          nginx      run=nginx   1
 ```

-and add its services :
+and expose it by creating a service :

 ```bash
 ➜  linux-k8s  kubectl expose rc nginx --port=80